 "An American scientist creates a half-pterodactyl, half-barracuda creature, Pteracuda, which inevitably escapes, leaving the Sharktopus to stop it."

-On this day in 1953, Space Patrol aired "The Mysterious Ocean In Space."
-This served as the twenty-eighth episode in the program's third season, and here's the plot summary as provided by IMDB.com:
+On this day in 1953 (in the U.S.), Space Patrol aired "The Mysterious Ocean In Space."
+Officially, this served as the twenty-eighth episode in the program's third season, and here's the plot summary as provided by IMDB.com:

 "Commander Corry and his crew discover a massive body of water flowing in the middle of space.
 Investigating, they learn that criminals on Mars are in the process of stealing of Earth's water unless the planet's government pays them an extraordinary ransom."